 Stop waiting around

 Savings account rates began to plummet when the Great Recession hit, and continued to sink until they hit bottom at 0.06 percent in May of 2013.
-Three years later, they are still at 0.06 percent for the most part.

 It is apparent by now that rates are not going to be revived back to their former levels all of a sudden, yet bank customers have been surprisingly passive about seeing their deposit income all but disappear.
 In part, this might be out of a sense of disbelief -- interest rates essentially beat the odds by dropping so low in the first place, and they have continued to defy probability since.
 If you got sucked into believing that this can't last, it is time to recognize that the trend shows no signs of turning around.